Dorival Júnior: Flamengo return

+Third spell at Flamengo

 On 10 June 2022, Júnior left Ceará to return to Flamengo, replacing sacked Paulo Sousa.
 He led the side to the Copa do Brasil and Copa Libertadores titles, but left on 25 November, after not renewing his contract.

+São Paulo return

+On 20 April 2023, Júnior returned to São Paulo, replacing sacked Rogério Ceni.
+He helped the club to win their first-ever Copa do Brasil, after a 2–1 aggregate win over former side Flamengo.

+On 7 January 2024, São Paulo released an official note stating that Júnior had left the club to take over the Brazil national team.

+Brazil national team

+On 10 January 2024, the Brazilian Football Confederation confirmed Júnior as head coach of the Brazil national team.
+On 28 March 2025, he was sacked from the role.
+The decision was announced three days after Brazil suffered a 4–1 defeat to Argentina, the joint-record for Brazil's largest losing margin in the history of the World Cup qualifiers (tied with a 3–0 defeat to Chile in 2000).
+Júnior was in charge of the Seleção for sixteen matches, with seven wins, seven draws and two defeats.

+Corinthians

+On 28 April 2025, Júnior was announced as head coach of Corinthians, signing a contract until December 2026.

 Personal life

 Júnior is the nephew of the former Brazilian player Dudu.
 His son, Lucas Silvestre, is also his assistant since 2010.

-In September 2019, Júnior was diagnosed with prostate cancer, which he removed in the following month.
+In September 2019, Júnior was diagnosed with prostate cancer, which he had removed in the following month.